mandy0207/MagnetoAutomation/readme.md

 A custom Retry Analyzer is configured to re-execute failed test cases automatically to reduce flaky test impact.
 This ensures that transient or environment-specific issues do not affect the overall test result.

 📸 Reports & Screenshots
-📁 Reports are generated under /test-output/ directory.
+📁 Reports are generated under /Extent Reports directory.

 🖼 Failed test cases are captured with screenshots, embedded within the HTML Extent Report for easy debugging.